Your Shiba Inu’s puppy hood is by far, the most important time of your Shiba Inu’s life.

 This is by far, the most important period for your puppy’s mental and social development.

-You must take every opportunity to introduce your puppy to all types of new stimulus such as noises, people, pets (healthy, vaccinated) and handling - including grooming and bathing.
+You must take every opportunity to introduce your puppy to all types of new stimulus such as noises, people, pets (healthy, vaccinated) and even more handling - including grooming and bathing.

 At this point, your Shiba Inu puppy's mind is in overdrive and at a maximum level.
-Putting concerted effort and extra time during this period will be so completely worth for the future.
+Putting concerted effort and extra time during this period will pay back dividends in the future.

 This is the time to introduce the puppy to vacuums, skateboards, bicycles, cats, loud yelling, music - just about anything will be an important learning experience for your puppy.